mhcoffin/fugalist-docs/content/docs/tool/add-ons/_index.md

 ## The Add-Ons Tab

-The Add-Ons tab is for entering add-on switches.

 Sometimes the planets align: your VST instrument will have a control that is

 - independent of all the others, and